exilon/QuickLib/README.md

 **Quick.Linq:**
 --
 Makes Linq queries to any TObjectList<T>, TList<T>, TArray<T> and TXArray<T>, performing Select by complex Where like SQL syntax, update and order over your list.
+Where clauses uses namespaces to determine nested properties.
+LinQ can search for a element into a property array.
+Now includes and TArray<string> helper to add, remove and search with regular expressions into array.
 - **From:** Array, XArray or TObjectList to use.
 - **Where:** Expression to search.
 You can use a dots to define property path.
 - **SelectAll:** Returns an array of objects matching where clause